YifeiCH/NewsBiasDetector/README.md

 - **Andrew Abdelshahed**

 ### Goals
-- Use **Logistic Regression** and **Naive Bayes** to classify articles as Democratic or Republican.
+- Compare **Logistic Regression** and **Naive Bayes** on news text data.
-- Train and evaluate these models on a public political bias dataset.
+- Use **scikit-learn pipelines** to simplify data vectorization and model building.
-- Compare each model’s performance using standard classification metrics.
+- Determine which algorithm performs better at predicting political bias.

 ---